Stevenjin8/pyodide-demo/test/integration/readme.md

 To run the tests, you need a `.env` folder in this directory with your sensitive values. see `example-env`.
 You can then access the values as environment variables using `os.getenv`.

+## Dependencies

+All all packages defined in `/src/requirements.txt` will be available in the testing environment.
+For additional test-only dependencies, add them to the `test_requirements.txt` file.

+## Azure Resources

+You need your own Text Analytics and Blob Storage accounts to run these tests.
+For more on how to set up these tests, look at the main readme.